Best Apps to Relax and Destress

-Meditation may sound like a new age fad, but taking a few minutes away from whatever's stressing you out can really help clear your mind and leave you energized for the rest of your work day.
+Meditation may sound like a new age fad, but taking a few minutes away from whatever is stressing you out can really help clear your mind and leave you energized for the rest of your work day.
 If you aren't sure where to start, these apps will help.

-You may have visited Calm.com on the web and been encouraged to take a 2-minute meditation break, with nature sounds and narration walking you through the process.
-Their recently released iOS app is more of the same, but offers walks you through more meditation sessions and lets you further customize the length of your relaxation break.
+You may have visited Calm.com on the web and been encouraged to take a 2, 5, 10, 15 or 20-minute meditation break, with nature sounds and narration walking you through the process.
+Their iOS and Android apps offer more of the same, but walks you through more meditation sessions and lets you further customize the length of your relaxation break.

 While the app itself is free, you'll have to make an in-app purchase to unlock all of the options.
 The website, however, is entirely free.

 Take a Break! and Take a Break from Stress